 These topics will lead to the subject of how museums communicate with their audiences; what an exhibition is and how museums tackle them.
 You will be given expert training in sector-relevant research and professional skills and will have the option of studying specialist subjects such as heritage, museum education, the digital world and museums and the natural environment.
-There will also be plenty of study visits, visiting speakers from the sector and an opportunity to put on your own exhibition.
+There will also be plenty of interactions with museums, online study visits, visiting speakers from around the world and an opportunity to put on your own exhibition.

 Beyond the teaching sessions, you will be able to conduct your own research project.
 You might choose to write this up as a dissertation, but you could also consider writing a paper, a critique or a professional report, or perhaps even producing a film.
 We look forward to working with you on the possibilities.

-Finally, in the 'Practice' module, you will work in a Museum, Gallery or Heritage Site on a project devised by the host institution.
+Finally, in the 'Practice' module, you will work with a museum, gallery or heritage site on a project devised by the host institution.
 We continue to build contacts with a huge range of organisations across the UK and every year offer placements that excite and challenge our students.
-You might find yourself caring for a world class collection, helping to build a blockbuster exhibition, or developing a teaching app for school children – the choice is yours.
+You might find yourself researching a world class collection, helping to develop a blockbuster exhibition, or creating a teaching app for school children.

 What's the difference?